swishswish123/comp0034-wk2/README.md

         self.password = password
 ```

-`The relationship between the two tables is defined used the primary and foreign keys with the `relationship` function
+The relationship between the two tables is defined using the primary and foreign keys with the `relationship` function
 as follows:

 ```python